 The Maldives gets really mundane after awhile.

 Can you imagine having to spend day after never-ending day staring at water so clear, so dazzling, and so magnificent, that it’s beyond imagination?
 By the 3rd day, I was already totally over it.
-Obviously.

-And don’t even get me started on the cloudless, blue skies, perfect temperatures and Robinson Crusoe like serenity.
+Don’t even get me started on the cloudless, blue skies, perfect temperatures and Robinson Crusoe like serenity.
 Not to mention being forced to sit on soft, powdery white sand, watching a pod of wild dolphins frolicking in the distance.
 Utterly boring!

 It’s something I wouldn’t wish on my worst enemy.